Entry of a Civil Appeal

-It is very important that your payment (or your Motion to Waive with affidavit of indigency attached) is received in the Clerk's Office within ten days following your receipt of the record assembly notice.
-Failure to docket your appeal within the ten-day deadline will require the filing of a motion, with an additional filing fee required, asking a single justice of the Appeals Court to permit your appeal to be docketed late.
+It is very important that your payment (or your Motion to Waive with affidavit of indigency attached) is either received in the Clerk's Office within 14 days following your receipt of the record assembly notice or, if mailed, is accompanied by a certificate attesting that the day of mailing was within 14 days of receipt of the notice of assembly.
+Failure to docket your appeal within the 14-day deadline will require the filing of a motion, with an additional filing fee required, asking a single justice of the Appeals Court to permit your appeal to be docketed late.

 After you docket your appeal, or after it is automatically entered, the Appeals Court Clerk's Office will send each party a Notice of Entry with an Appeals Court docket number.
 This number will not be the same as your trial court docket number.
 You will be required to include this docket number on each document filed with the Appeals Court.
 If you call the Clerk's Office with questions about your case, you will be asked to provide this docket number.

 The Notice of Entry includes important information about how your case will proceed in the Appeals Court.
 Read it carefully.
 Review the Massachusetts Rules of Appellate Procedure (Mass.R.A.P.), which will govern the progress of your case in the Appeals Court.

 Entry of Petitions in the Single Justice Session